David Howell, Baron Howell of Guildford: Political career

-Two years later, in 1966, he was elected MP for the safe seat of Guildford in Surrey, for the Conservative Party, a seat he held until retiring at the 1997 general election.
+Two years later, in 1966, Howell was elected MP for the safe seat of Guildford in Surrey, for the Conservative Party, a seat he held until retiring at the 1997 general election.
 On 6 June 1997 he was made a life peer as Baron Howell of Guildford, of Penton Mewsey, in the County of Hampshire.

 When Margaret Thatcher was elected in 1979, she made Howell her first Secretary of State for Energy and then moved him to Transport in the reshuffle of September 1981 and until 1983.
 His time at the Ministry of Transport saw the commissioning and publication of the highly controversial Serpell Report into Britain's Railways.
 The report which emerged included proposals which would have greatly reduced the rail network in Britain and met with an extremely hostile reaction.
-Although these proposals were not pursued the episode caused considerable political problems for the Government and contributed to Thatcher dropping Howell from the Cabinet.
+Although these proposals were not pursued, the episode caused considerable political problems for the Government and contributed to Thatcher dropping Howell from the Cabinet.

 Howell wrote the book Freedom and Capital, published 1981.
-In 1979 he was also sworn into the Privy Council.
 He then wrote the book Blind Victory: a study in income, wealth and power, published 1986.
 In 1987 he became chairman of the Select committee on Foreign Affairs.
 He was president of the British Institute of Energy Economics from 2005 to 2014 and has been chairman of the Windsor Energy Group since 2003.

 In the House of Lords, he was Deputy Leader of the Opposition from 2005 to 2010.
 On the election of the Coalition government he was quickly recommended to Foreign Secretary by the Prime Minister as an enthusiastic advocate of HS2, the only conservative in the government with the relevant ministerial experience.
 In the September 2012 reshuffle, having served two years as initially agreed, he was asked by the Prime Minister to stand down to provide a Foreign Office place for Baroness Warsi.
 Howell was Opposition Spokesperson for Foreign and Commonwealth Affairs from 2000 to 2010.
 He is now Chairman of the new House of Lords International relations Committee.
 Lord Howell is also Chairman of The Commonwealth Societies Association.